narendrasinghrathore/kanban-board/README.md

     Note: Prefixing an identifier with an underscore enforces privacy in the Dart language.

+Tip: In Flutter's reactive style framework, calling setState() triggers a call to the build() method for the State object, resulting in an update to the UI.

+### Routing

+In Flutter, the Navigator manages a stack containing the app's routes.
+Pushing a route onto the Navigator's stack, updates the display to that route.
+Popping a route from the Navigator's stack, returns the display to the previous route.

+Tip: Some widget properties take a single widget (child), and other properties, such as action, take an array of widgets (children), as indicated by the square brackets ([]).

+The divideTiles() method of ListTile adds horizontal spacing between each ListTile.
+The divided variable holds the final rows, converted to a list by the convenience function, toList().

 ## Getting Started

 This project is a starting point for a Flutter application.